Nevermore: Solo work and The Year of the Voyager (2006–2008)

+The band performed at Wacken Open Air in August of 2006.
 On September 12, 2006, Nevermore was supposed to record its first full-length DVD live at the Zeche club in Bochum, Germany.
 This event was to be captured by 7 cameras and the live recording was to be produced by Andy Sneap.
 However, according to Nevermore's official website, on the day of the show, Warrel Dane fell ill with an infection, eventually resulting in the necessity of seeing a doctor at a hospital in Dortmund, Germany.
 Doctors insisted that he be kept at the hospital and the show was canceled that evening.
 Apologetic to their fans, Nevermore agreed with the local venue to perform the show on October 11, 2006.
 The double DVD set would also include a Nevermore documentary, all of the band's promo videos and past recordings from their 11-year career.
 The DVD was released on October 20, 2008, and is entitled The Year of the Voyager.

 On August 30, 2007, it was announced that Steve Smyth would no longer be a member of the band, citing personal and business reasons for the departure.
 He stated that he would also be touring with Danish metal band Hatesphere as they supported Behemoth and later Dimmu Borgir, and would also be working on the release of The Esseness Project, an all-instrumental progressive rock album.
 Dane and Loomis entered the studio, each to record a solo album.
 Dane recorded Praises to the War Machine and Loomis recorded Zero Order Phase, both released in 2008.
 Later that year, the band released their first-ever live concert CD/DVD titled The Year of the Voyager, the only release to feature veteran touring guitarist Chris Broderick, who departed to join Megadeth.